We stayed at The Bellefonte Campground in Bellefonte, Pennsylvania. (Campground Reviews listing.)

 Site:

-- Didn’t need to disconnect toad, parked behind coach
+- Didn’t need to disconnect toad, and didn’t, since only one night

 - Fire pit